What Are Bone Spurs (Osteophytosis) And How Can Physical Therapy Help?

 How Can Bone Spurs Physical Therapy Help?

-No matter the cause, bone spurs are produced by your body in response to its environment.
+Despite the cause, your body creates bone spurs as a response to its environment.

-Our Washington DC physical therapists can help you with methods that decrease the pressure on your joints so you’re less likely to continue to develop more bone spurs.
+Our physical therapists in Washington DC can help you with methods that decrease the pressure on your joints so you’re less likely to continue to develop more bone spurs.

 What Causes Bone Spurs? | Capitol Physical Therapy | Washington DC Physical Therapists